TeodoraFilipova/GetMyDriverCardApplication/README.md

 The app has a part devoted to application forms and an administrative part.

 The User Manual provides directions for using the application.

+The documentation provides details on both the Spring and Android class structure.